polkadot-fellows/xcm-format/README.md

 A directive to indicate that the origin expects free execution of the message.

 At execution time, this instruction just does a check on the Origin register.
-However, at the barrier stage messages starting with this instruction can be disregarded if the origin is not acceptable for free execution or the `weight_limit` is `Limited` and insufficient.
+However, at the barrier stage, messages starting with this instruction can be disregarded if the origin is not acceptable for free execution, or the `weight_limit` is `Limited` and insufficient.

 Operands:
 - `weight_limit: WeightLimit`